Poopartist/Project-Browser/README.md

 (Optional) Check the box to create a desktop shortcut.

-Once installed, the program will automatically run grace.cmd which launches the main system.
+Once installed, the program will automatically run grace.cmd which launches a .html file for no reason lol

 📦 Contents:
 🖥️ 1.
 Python Web Version (Flask)